11th Pennsylvania Regiment: Princeton

 The 11th Pennsylvania Regiment came into existence on 16 September 1776.
 Richard Humpton, a former captain in the British Army and Seven Years' War veteran, was appointed colonel on 25 October.
 The soldiers hailed from Philadelphia City, Berks, Chester, Philadelphia (now Montgomery), and Northumberland Counties.
 In the 1776 establishment of a Continental Army infantry regiment, there were three field officers, one colonel, one lieutenant colonel, and one major.
 The staff included one each of the following: surgeon, surgeon's mate, adjutant, quartermaster, paymaster, sergeant major, quartermaster sergeant, drum major, fife major, and chaplain.
 Each of the eight line companies included one captain, one first lieutenant, one second lieutenant, one ensign, four sergeants, four corporals, one drummer, one fifer, and 76 privates.
 The Continental regiment was formidable on paper but typically operated far below its nominal strength.
 The Pennsylvania infantry company organization of October 1775 was weaker than the Continental standard by one lieutenant, the two musicians, and eight privates.
 The American infantry regiment was designed to fight in two ranks from its inception.

 The 11th Pennsylvania Regiment was assigned to the main army on 27 December 1776.
 Together with the 2nd, 4th, 10th, and 12th Pennsylvania Regiments, the 11th was assigned to Thomas Mifflin's brigade.
 Since the brigade fielded 1,500 troops, the five regiments averaged around 300 men each.
 Mifflin's brigade crossed the Delaware River to Burlington, New Jersey on 28 December.
 By 1 January 1777, Mifflin moved his troops to Bordentown, New Jersey.
 He joined the main army the next day in time to be present at the Battle of the Assunpink Creek.
 Mifflin was at George Washington's council of war that evening.

-Before the Battle of Princeton on 3 January 1777, the Pennsylvanians made the second night march in a row with very little sleep and the soldiers were exhausted.
+Before the Battle of Princeton on 3 January 1777, the Pennsylvanians made the second-night march in a row with very little sleep, and the soldiers were exhausted.
 The order of march for John Sullivan's division was a vanguard under Isaac Sherman followed by the brigades of Arthur St. Clair and Mifflin.
 While Sullivan's column swung to the right, the troops under Nathanael Greene turned to the left, led by 350 men under Hugh Mercer.
 Charles Mawhood's British 17th Foot and 55th Foot immediately confronted Greene's column.
 After a firefight, the British charged and routed the American vanguard, mortally wounding Mercer.
 Mawhood's soldiers advanced toward the Thomas Clark House and hill but were halted by cannon fire from Joseph Moulder's artillery company.
 As the British attack stalled, Washington patched together a line from the brigades of John Cadwalader, Daniel Hitchcock, Edward Hand, and Mifflin.
 After exchanging volleys with the British, the Americans finally advanced.
-Mawhood's outnumbered force put up a spirited resistance but his soldiers finally broke ranks and fled.
+Mawhood's outnumbered force resisted but broke ranks and fled.